bhardwajRahul/telepresence/docs/reference/rbac.md

 in the namespace that it is connected to.
 The lack of this permission will cause all traffic to be routed via the Traffic Manager, which will have a slightly negative impact on throughput.

-It's recommended that the client also has the following permissions in a cluster-wide installation:
+It's recommended that the client also has the following permissions in a dynamic namespaces installation:

 ```yaml
 kind: ClusterRole